Senator Adam Schiff on How the Trump Administration Targets Its Opponents

 preserving effort to impeach a president who is abusing his power and then hold him accountable through the January 6th Committee.
 This is the same fight, but now it is very much a defensive battle.

 No, I don't think we got anything wrong.
-I do think that at the end of the investigation, Mueller concluded, and I said throughout the investigation.
+I do think that at the end of the investigation, Mueller concluded, and I said, you know, throughout the investigation.

 Robert Mueller, yeah.